BSD-Programming-Workshop/zfs-jail-host-lab/README.md

 - Package management
 - Service configuration

-## Contributing

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-# Virtual Lab - BSD Programming Workshop

-## Discussion happening over at https://github.com/possnfiffer/bsd-programming-workshop/discussions/6

-Our virtual lab will consist of a FreeBSD Host system that uses the FreeBSD Jails technology to provide each system we want to install within the lab its own separate environment to run services and perfom its duties.
-These duties could be any number of things like serving up web pages, storing and retrieving database records, querying and answering DNS requests, caching system update files, etc. The idea is to build a solid foundation that will enable future growth for our virtual lab.
-Given that the nature of FreeBSD Jails is to provide a lightweight system for containing our services, we can rest assured knowing that any number of rabbit holes we may find ourselves in won't limit our creativity or exploration due to reaching our resource limitations.
-We can have a separate environment for each idea and not have to worry about the expense of provisioning another operating system to support the services necesary for that idea to flourish.
-I've experimented with many different methods of hosting operating system installs for my work and I'm pleasently suprised by the peace of mind I get when provisioning a new jail.
-It's so economical!
-I'm no longer burdened with a financial concern and a question of how long this expense will be ongoing, rather it's just another environment in my ever growing lab and doesn't inherently come with a minimum monthly fee to use it.
-Not to get too technical and go down a financial rabbit hole regarding the cost of electricity, internet connectivity, host hardware; yes, I agree those things have a cost, but once they are in place, the addition of new hosts isn't anywhere near the considerations and expenses that go into the initial lab setup.
-I recommend repurposing an existing machine as the host machine, maybe even a laptop, as it comes with a built in battery backup, giving you time to gracefully shutdown your systems in the event of a sustained power outage.
-The issue of needing multiple physical network interfaces to connect physical Ethernet switches to Ethernet cables and access points that your physical hosts will use are not a material concern in our virtual lab.
-These interfaces can be created with words in a text file and virtual Ethernet cables can be created to connect the pieces of our virtual network.

 ### Understanding the processors you have in your FreeBSD Host for use in the lab